armandopato/personal-organizer/README.md

 # personal-organizer
-A basic personal organizer website.
+A personal organizer website built with Express and the EJS templating engine.

 https://organizadorpersonal.herokuapp.com/

-Built with the Express framework and ejs.